shakhesierfan/Verification-and-Synthesis-of-DTCBFs/Verification_Algorithm/README.md

 ## 🔹 Citation
 If you use this code in your work, please cite the original paper:

-*Shakhesi, E., et al. "Verification and Synthesis of Discrete-Time Control Barrier Functions."
-[Paper details]*
+*Shakhesi, E., et al. "Verification and Synthesis of Discrete-Time Control Barrier Functions."*

 ---